jdenny95/StackOverflowPost/README.md

 # StackOverflowPost
-This is an exercise from the 'C# Intermediate: Classes, Interfaces and OOP' course on Udemy.
+This is an exercise from the 'C# Intermediate: Classes, Interfaces and OOP' course by Mosh Hamedani on Udemy.
 The exercise wording is as follows:

 Exercise 2: Design a StackOverflow Post